vikejs/vike/readme.md

 ## `_404.page.js`

-The `_404.page.js` is like any other page with the exception that it has a predefined route.
+The `_404.page.js` page is like any other page with the exception that it has a predefined route.

 ```js
 // node_modules/vite-plugin-ssr/.../_404.page.route.js